2022 UST Growling Tigers basketball team: Summary

 After a close-scoring first half, the Tigers were dealt with a 0–12 scoring run by the Ateneo Blue Eagles to widen the lead from just one point to 13 at 32–45.
 UST could only manage to score 11 points as the quarter ended with the team trailing by 14 points at 43–57.
 Their scoring drought continued as they could only come up with 9 points in the payoff period as Ateneo's lead swelled to as high as 29 points.

-The Tigers were able to keep up early in the game due to their tough physical defense on the Eagles, but the ploy backfired when Adama Faye was called for his fifth foul with still 3:11 left in the third quarter.
+The Tigers were able to keep up early in the game due to their tough physical defense on the Eagles, but the ploy backfired when Faye was called for his fifth foul with still 3:11 left in the third quarter.